Welcome to St Giles Catholic Church, Cheadle

 St Giles Receives an £80,000 grant

 Work has started at St Giles to address urgent repairs to guttering and issues with the belfry.
+It is now difficult to miss the fine cast iron rail which runs the length of the church roof, and has been returned to its original colour.

 The Parish has been awarded a grant of £80,000 towards the total estimated total cost of £112k.